Procedures for Resolution of Complaints Against Students

 The investigation will usually be completed within 30 (thirty) business days of receiving the complaint, but this time frame may be extended depending on the complexity of the circumstances of each case.
 At the conclusion of the investigation, the investigator will prepare a report setting forth the facts gathered.
 The report will be factual in nature and will not make a finding of responsibility or an assessment of credibility.
 The complainant and respondent will have the opportunity to file a written response to the investigation report.

-If the student conduct administrator determines that this threshold has not been reached, the complainant and respondent will be notified in writing.
+If the Title IX coordinator determines that this threshold has not been reached, the complainant and respondent will be notified in writing.
 The complainant will have the opportunity to seek review by the dean of students by filing a written request for review within five (5) business days.
-The dean of students may affirm the threshold finding of the student conduct administrator, reverse the finding of the student conduct administrator, or remand the matter for additional investigation, as warranted.
+The dean of students may affirm the threshold finding of the Title IX coordinator, reverse the finding of the Title IX coordinator, or remand the matter for additional investigation, as warranted.
 The dean of students will render a decision in writing, to both parties, within five (5) business days of receipt of the request for review.
 The decision of the dean of students is final.

-Sexual Assault and Harassment Policy will occur through the use of an administrative hearing, a sexual assault and harassment hearing panel, or an external adjudicator.
+Student complaints of the Sexual Assault and Harassment Policy will occur through the use of an administrative hearing or the use of an external adjudicator.

 Pre-Hearing Procedures | Hearing Procedures | Appeals | Records

-A complaint under this policy will typically be resolved by a Sexual Assault and Harassment Panel hearing.
+A complaint under this policy will typically be resolved by an external adjudicator.
 A complainant or respondent, however, may request resolution through an administrative hearing, in which the student conduct administrator will meet with the complainant and respondent to determine responsibility and render a decision as to what sanctions, if applicable, may be implemented.
 Both parties must agree to resolution by administrative hearing.
 The investigative report will serve as the primary evidence in making a determination of responsibility.
 Both parties must have notice, the opportunity to review the investigative report in advance, and the opportunity to present relevant information to the student conduct administrator.

-An administrative hearing is particularly appropriate when the respondent has admitted to the harassment or misconduct and there is no discernible dispute in the relevant facts of the investigation report; however, at the discretion of the student conduct administrator, it may also be used when the facts are in dispute.
-In reaching a determination as to whether the Interim Sexual Assault and Harassment Policy has been violated, the student conduct administrator will reach a determination by a preponderance of the evidence— that is, whether the conduct was more likely than not to have occurred as alleged.
-Depending upon the nature and severity of the allegations, the student conduct administrator may decline to handle the matter administratively and refer the case to a hearing panel at any time.
+An administrative hearing is particularly appropriate when the respondent has admitted to the sexual misconduct and there is no discernible dispute in the relevant facts of the investigation report; however, at the discretion of the student conduct administrator, it may also be used when the facts are in dispute.
+In reaching a determination as to whether the Sexual Assault and Harassment Policy has been violated, the student conduct administrator will reach a determination by a preponderance of the evidence—that is, whether the conduct was more likely than not to have occurred as alleged.
+Depending upon the nature and severity of the allegations, the student conduct administrator may decline to handle the matter administratively and refer the case to an external adjudicator at any time.

 1. Initiation of Charges

-The College is responsible for investigating allegations of sexual assault and harassment, determining if a threshold has been reached, and initiating charges.
-If the student conduct administrator makes the threshold determination to resolve the complaint through a panel hearing, the student conduct administrator will also issue a letter to both parties requesting a pre-hearing meeting.
+The College is responsible for investigating allegations of sexual misconduct, determining if a threshold has been reached, and initiating charges.
+If the Title IX coordinator makes the threshold determination to resolve the complaint through the student conduct process, the student conduct administrator will issue a letter to both parties, typically within ten (10) business days, indicating that a formal charge has been issued by the College.

-The complainant is not required to write a complaint in preparation for the hearing.
-Both the complainant and the respondent will be given notice of the specific charges and the opportunity to be heard before a final determination is reached.
+Both the complainant and the respondent will be given notice of the specific charges and the opportunity to be heard before a final determination of the case is reached.

 2. Group Infractions